mzgsxs/mzgsxs-mzgsxs.github.io/_posts/2024-12-06-complete-tutorial-for-python-packaging-and-CICD.md

 ## complete-template-for-Python-packaging-and-CI/CD

 There are many tutorials online for `Python` packageing and devops, but most of them only cover part of the picture.
-Discussion of the pros and cons of different tech stack for python devops is not the concernt of this post, I only use this blog to remaind myself one minimal functional template for my Python projects.
+Discussion of the pros and cons of [different packaging tools](https://alpopkes.com/posts/python/packaging_tools/?utm_source=perplexity) and tech stack for python devops is not the concernt of this post, I only use this blog to remind myself one minimal functional template for my Python projects.

 [my example repo](https://github.com/mzgsxs/ci-cd-test)
 ---

 ### Components
 Tech stacks:
-1. ruff
+1. pdm
-2. isort
+2.
-3. pytest
+3.
-4. poetry
+4.

-#### Packaging
+#### Packaging, Publishing and dependency and enviroment management (pdm)
 Minimal structure required for packaging is as follows:
 ```
 ROOT/